awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-greengrass-functiondefinition-functionconfiguration.md

 <a name="aws-properties-greengrass-functiondefinition-functionconfiguration-description"></a>The group\-specific configuration settings for a Lambda function\.
 These settings configure the function's behavior in the Greengrass group\.
 For more information, see [Controlling Execution of Greengrass Lambda Functions by Using Group\-Specific Configuration](https://docs.aws.amazon.com/greengrass/latest/developerguide/lambda-group-config.html) in the *AWS IoT Greengrass Version 1 Developer Guide*\.

-<a name="aws-properties-greengrass-functiondefinition-functionconfiguration-inheritance"></a> In an AWS CloudFormation template, `FunctionConfiguration` is a property of the [ `Function` ](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-greengrass-functiondefinition-function.html) property type\.
+<a name="aws-properties-greengrass-functiondefinition-functionconfiguration-inheritance"></a> In an AWS CloudFormation template, `FunctionConfiguration` is a property of the [https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-greengrass-functiondefinition-function.html](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-greengrass-functiondefinition-function.html) property type\.

 ## Syntax<a name="aws-properties-greengrass-functiondefinition-functionconfiguration-syntax"></a>